About the Breakdown Crane Association

 Membership

-- Membership is open to all breakdown crane owners and operators, and to any other person with hands-on involvement or relevant technical/ historical expertise
+- Membership is open to all breakdown crane owners and operators, and to any other person with hands-on involvement or relevant technical/historical expertise

-- There is no membership fee (This may need to be reviewed from time to time)
+- There is no membership fee

 In order to comply with the Data Protection Act 1998, the BDCA will not publicise any member's personal details.
 Initial member-to-member communication can be made via the Forum's 'private message' (PM) facility.